 - corticosteroids injections or tablets.

 Some of these medications have side effects – your doctor will be able to advise the most appropriate treatment for you.
-In an acute attack, applying an ice pack to the painful joint for 10-15 minutes at a time and protecting or resting the joint can help to reduce pain.

 Where to get help